splunk/eventgen/docs/TUTORIAL.md

 The primary source of configuration done in Eventgen is governed by the `eventgen.conf` file.

-* If deployed using containers, Eventgen will look for eventgen.conf in bundles under the `default` directory.
-For instance, if your bundle is named "datamix-app", you should archive your eventgen.conf in "datamix-app/default/eventgen.conf".
+* If deployed using containers, Eventgen will look for `eventgen.conf` in bundles under the `default` directory.
+For instance, if your bundle is named `datamix-app`, you should archive your `eventgen.conf` in `datamix-app/default/eventgen.conf`.
-* If deployed as a Splunk App, Eventgen will look for eventgen.conf files for every app installed in Splunk, and will generate events for every eventgen.conf file it finds.
+* If deployed as a Splunk App, Eventgen will look for `eventgen.conf` files for every app installed in Splunk, and will generate events for every `eventgen.conf` file it finds.
 This is convenient if you want to design event generation into a Technology Addon (TA) or other type of Splunk app.
 You can ship Eventgen configurations with your app and distribute the Eventgen app separately.

-The INI format of eventgen.conf can have one or more stanzas.
+The INI format of `eventgen.conf` can have one or more stanzas.
 Each stanza name is a sample file it will be reading from.
 There a number of options available in each stanza.
 For instance, breaking down this tutorial file option-by-option, we can see how this file will be used to set up Eventgen:

 ```
     [sample.tutorial1]